 The last portion of the Mareida Islands, known the Selvagens, or the Salvage Islands, consist of three rugged rocks located approximately 251 km south of Madeira and north of the Canary Islands.
 The Salvage Islands are uninhabitable as well due to their jagged terrain and high winds.
 They are often described as having a constant hazy and overcast look about them.

 Madeira Island, while known for consistent sunshine and enveloping warmth, has had a few occurrences of extreme weather.

 Although they are unusual, hurricanes have occurred in the Madeira Islands, such as Hurricane Vincent in 2005.

-In February 2010 heavy rains and winds exceeding 100 km an hour created devastating mudslides, and flooding causing number deaths on the usually peaceful island.
-On April 24, 2012 a 4.7 magnitude earthquake rocked the Islands of Madeira.
+In February 2010 heavy spots of rain and winds exceeding 100 km, an hour created devastating mudslides, and flooding causing number deaths on the usually peaceful island.
+On April 24, 2012, a 4.7 magnitude earthquake rocked the Islands of Madeira.